How to Find and Choose an Ohio Mesothelioma Lawyer

 However, there have been substantial damages awarded in asbestos lawsuits in Ohio.
 In 2022, Weitz & Luxenberg secured $43 million for a mesothelioma patient after a jury found Algoma Hardwoods responsible for asbestos exposure.

-Notable Ohio Settlements and Verdicts
+Notable Ohio Settlements, Verdicts or Trust Funds

-• $8.2 Million: A Cuyahoga County jury awarded these damages in 2018 to a former electrician who died of mesothelioma after exposure to Union Carbide’s asbestos fibers that were used in Georgia Pacific’s Ready-Mix joint compound.
+• $8.2 million: A Cuyahoga County jury awarded these damages in 2018 to a former electrician who died of mesothelioma after exposure to Union Carbide’s asbestos fibers that were used in Georgia Pacific’s Ready-Mix joint compound.

 Workers in Ohio have been exposed to asbestos products in manufacturing plants, power generation plants, refineries, factories, mills and construction sites.
 Ohio is No. 6 in the U.S. for mesothelioma and asbestosis deaths.
 The state’s high ranking is attributed to Ohio’s rich industrial and manufacturing history.

-Sites Known for Asbestos Exposure
+Sites in Ohio Known for Asbestos Exposure

 • Chemical plants and refineries: Ohio is a leading producer of rubber, plastics and other chemicals.
 The high-temperature pipes and refining equipment involved in chemical production need insulation.
 Asbestos insulation was the type used in these settings.